 Colonoscopy used to be the only reliable screening choice.
 Today, there are several options.
 Talk them over with your doctor and ask about the improvements to preparing for a colonoscopy.
 Together you can decide which test is appropriate for you.
-See the back for screening descriptions.
+See the table below for screening descriptions.

 There’s no cost

 Colon cancer screening is considered preventive care and most preventive screenings for colon cancer are 100% covered.* Keep in mind, if screening leads to a positive result, you may have to pay some of the costs of follow-up tests or care.
 Your plan documents explain what’s covered and your cost shares.